compono/idibu-api/api-v3/jobidvsjobref.md

 It is possible to use the API referencing jobs only with the client reference in the way stated above; it is possible as well to use the API referencing jobs only with the ids provided by idibu, and a mixture of both is possible as well.

 It's the entirely responsibility of the posting party to manage and administer the client references used.

+<a href="https://github.com/oneworldmarket/idibu-api/blob/master/api-v3/pcp.md">Click here to continue reading about Post Completion Page - the PCP.</a>